YashM246/JAX_Basics/README.md

 - ✅ Custom FLAX models with @nn.compact decorator
 - ✅ FrozenDict for immutable parameters
 - ✅ BatchNorm and Dropout with FLAX
-- 🔄 Complete MNIST training loop with FLAX (in progress)
+- ✅ Complete CNN architecture with FLAX
-- 🔄 Advanced architectures and optimizers (in progress)
+- ✅ MNIST training and evaluation pipeline
+- ✅ TrainState for managing training state

 ## Setup